tlverse/tlverse-handbook/08-tmle3mopttx.md

 1. Define $V$ as mother's education (`momedu`), current living conditions (`floor`), and possession of material items including the refrigerator (`asset_refrig`).
    Why do you think we use these covariates as $V$?
 Do we want to minimize or maximize the outcome?
-Which blip type should we use?
+Which (pseudo) blip type should we use?

 2. Load the WASH Benefits data, and define the appropriate nodes for treatment and outcome.
 Use all the rest of the covariates as $W$ except for